Tempo FM: Background

 Tempo FM shelter in the Market Place in Wetherby during the 2019 UCI Road World Championships on 21 September 2019.

 The radio station was the idea of Bob Preedy who applied for the licence.
 With the help of a team of volunteers, it commenced broadcasting on 107.4 MHz on 11 September 2006 in Wetherby, West Yorkshire.
 The station plays easy listening music, during the day with specialist live and recorded programmes during the evenings.
 A wide range of music is played during the evenings, weekends and Bank Holidays presented by many local presenters.
 The radio station is funded partly by advertising, supplemented by donations and grants.
 The current Programme Controller is Steve France, who is also a member of the management team comprising:- Alan Everard, Eric Ovenden, Jon Beeson, Simon Suter and Mike Davison.

 In November 2011, Tempo FM presenter Wayne Bavin set a record by presenting a 60-hour-long radio show, raising some £1800 for "Children in Need" and beating the record set by Chris Moyles of Radio 1 by several hours.
 Similar broadcasting attempts have been made and all are subject to final confirmation by Guinness World Records.

 The current licence period for Tempo FM expires on 10 September 2036.

 Broadcast Area

 The station was originally based at the Engine Shed, Wetherby.
 In October 2012 it moved to new purpose built studios in the One Stop Centre in Westgate, Wetherby.
 At the same time it moved its transmitter to higher ground overlooking Collingham.
 It covers Wetherby, Boston Spa, Collingham, Tadcaster, and Harewood, the station can also be heard in many places in the neighbouring county of North Yorkshire.
-The station also 'streams' on-line around the world.
-In June of 2025 it was awarded an Ofcom licence to provide a small scale DAB multiplex service covering the area.
-It is planned to bring this on-air towards the end of 2025.
+In January 2026 the station was forced to move its transmitter back to the centre of Wetherby, due to development of the original site.
+The station also 'streams' online around the world.
+In June of 2025 it was awarded an Ofcom licence to provide a small scale DAB multiplex service covering Wetherby.
+Tempo FM was launched on this DAB multiplex on the 14th February 2026.